Intellectual Property Attorney in Southlake

 We start by learning what you created, how you plan to use it, and what has already been disclosed.
 Then we recommend a mix of tools, such as patents, trademarks, copyright, or trade secrets, and map out filings and agreements that fit your goals and budget.

-Costs depend on the type and number of filings, any international work, and whether disputes arise.
+The cost for working with an IP lawyer in Southlake depends on the type and number of filings, any international work, and whether disputes arise.
 Before moving forward, we provide written agreements that outline scope and fee structures, and we discuss options so you can choose an approach that matches your resources and priorities.

 We handle matters that involve international components, including work connected to the United Kingdom, the former Eastern Bloc, the Middle East, and the Russian Federation.
 We explain how foreign protection typically works, coordinate with trusted resources when needed, and help you prioritize which jurisdictions matter most.